splunk/splunk-operator/docs/README.md

 Kubernetes clusters is outside the scope of this guide and Splunk’s coverage of support.
 For evaluation, we recommend using EKS or GKE.

+*Kubernetes releases 1.16.0 and 1.16.1 contain a [critical bug(https://github.com/kubernetes/kubernetes/pull/83789) that can crash your API server when using custom resource definitions.
+Please do not attempt to run the Splunk Operator using these releases.
+This bug is fixed in Kuberenetes 1.16.2.*

 The Splunk Operator requires three docker images to be present or available to your Kubernetes cluster: